 On May 3, 2012, Jason Kidd won his first NBA Sportsmanship Award.

-On July 12, 2012, Jason Kidd signed with the New York Knicks after changing his mind about re-signing with the Mavericks.
+On July 12, 2012, Jason Kidd signed with the New York Knicks after initially committing to re-sign with the Dallas Mavericks.

-On July 15, 2012, Jason Kidd was arrested by police in Southampton Town, New York, and charged with the misdemeanor of driving while intoxicated.
-His vehicle struck a telephone pole a few blocks from his home and ended up in the woods.
+On July 15, 2012, Jason Kidd was arrested in Southampton Town, New York, and charged with the misdemeanor of driving while intoxicated after his vehicle struck a telephone pole.

-On June 3, 2013, Jason Kidd announced his retirement from the NBA after one season with the Knicks and 19 seasons in the league.
+On June 3, 2013, Jason Kidd announced his retirement from the NBA after 19 seasons.

-On June 12, 2013, Jason Kidd was named the head coach of the Brooklyn Nets, marking his transition to coaching immediately after retiring as a player.
+On June 12, 2013, Jason Kidd was named the head coach of the Brooklyn Nets, replacing interim coach P. J. Carlesimo.

-In September 2013, Jason Kidd bought a minority ownership stake in the Brooklyn Nets from Jay-Z.
+In September 2013, Jason Kidd purchased a minority ownership stake in the Brooklyn Nets from Jay-Z.

 On October 17, 2013, the Brooklyn Nets retired Jason Kidd's number 5 jersey in a ceremony before a preseason game against the Miami Heat.